clustergarage/argus/jekyll/_docs/fimwatcher.md

 #### List of all possible `events`

-- `access` - file was accessed
+- `access` &mdash; file was accessed
-- `attrib` - metadata changed; for example: permissions, timestamps, extended attributes, link count, user/group ID
+- `attrib` &mdash; metadata changed; for example: permissions, timestamps, extended attributes, link count, user/group ID
-- `closewrite` - file opened for writing was closed
+- `closewrite` &mdash; file opened for writing was closed
-- `closenowrite` - file or directory not opened for writing was closed
+- `closenowrite` &mdash; file or directory not opened for writing was closed
-- `close` - includes `closewrite` and `closenowrite` events
+- `close` &mdash; includes `closewrite` and `closenowrite` events
-- `create` - file or directory was created in watched directory
+- `create` &mdash; file or directory was created in watched directory
-- `delete` - file or directory deleted from watched directory
+- `delete` &mdash; file or directory deleted from watched directory
-- `deleteself` - watched file or directory was itself deleted
+- `deleteself` &mdash; watched file or directory was itself deleted
-- `modify` - file was modified
+- `modify` &mdash; file was modified
-- `moveself` - watched file or directory was itself moved
+- `moveself` &mdash; watched file or directory was itself moved
-- `movedfrom` - generated for the directory containing the old filename when a file is renamed
+- `movedfrom` &mdash; generated for the directory containing the old filename when a file is renamed
-- `movedto` - generated for the directory containing the new filename when a file is renamed
+- `movedto` &mdash; generated for the directory containing the new filename when a file is renamed
-- `move` - includes `moveself`, `movedfrom`, and `movedto` events
+- `move` &mdash; includes `moveself`, `movedfrom`, and `movedto` events
-- `open` - file or directory was opened
+- `open` &mdash; file or directory was opened
-- `all` - includes all events listed above
+- `all` &mdash; includes all events listed above

 ## Recursively watching a directory